minhtrancccp/various/README.md

 Contributions are always welcome!

-Send your ideas to the [Issues section](https://github.com/minhtrancccp/miscellaneous-python/issues), or make a new PR if necessary.
+Send your ideas to the Issues or Discussions section, or even make a new PR.

 ## License